-EXISTING IN-PLACE RESILIENT FLOOR COVERING AND ASPHALTIC ADHESIVES.
-DO NOT SAND, DRY SWEEP, DRY SCRAPE, DRILL, SAW, BEADBLAST, OR MECHANICALLY CHIP OR PULVERIZE EXISTING RESILIENT FLOORING, BACKING, LINING FELT, ASPHALTIC "CUTBACK" ADHESIVE OR OTHER ADHESIVE.
+TWARNING: FOR EXISTING IN-PLACE RESILIENT FLOOR COVERING AND ASPHALTIC ADHESIVES.
+DO NOT SAND, DRY SWEEP, DRY SCRAPE, DRILL, SAW, BEADBLAST OR MECHANICALLY CHIP OR PULVERIZE EXISTING RESILIENT FLOORING, BACKING, LINING FELT, ASPHALTIC "CUTBACK" ADHESIVE OR OTHER ADHESIVE.

 These existing in-place products may contain asbestos fibers and/or crystalline silica.
 Avoid creating dust.
 Inhalation of such dust is a cancer and respiratory tract hazard.
 Smoking by individuals exposed to asbestos fibers greatly increases the risk of serious bodily harm.

-Unless positively certain that the product is a non-asbestos-containing material, you must presume it contains asbestos.
-Regulations may require that the material be tested to determine asbestos content and may govern the removal and disposal of material.
-See current edition of the Resilient Floor Covering Institute (RFCI) publication Recommended Work Practices for Removal of Resilient Floor Coverings for instructions on removing all resilient floor covering structures.
+Unless positively certain that the existing in-place product is a non-asbestos-containing material, you must presume it contains asbestos.
+Regulations may require that the material be tested to determine asbestos content and may govern removal and disposal of material.

+Visit rfci.com to see the current edition of the Resilient Floor Covering Institute (RFCI) publication Recommended Work Practices for Removal of Resilient Floor Coverings for instructions on removing all resilient floor covering structures or contact your retailer.
+AHF Products floor coverings and adhesives do NOT contain asbestos.